 Yoga is NOT a fitness regimen.
 It is a path for bringing peace to body, mind and soul through the practice of breathwork (pranayama), physical practics (asana), and focus.
 Of course there are physical gifts that yoga will provide such as increased flexibility, strength and balance.

 Yoga is NOT a religion, however the centering component of Yoga will serve to enhance your own spiritual beliefs and practices.

-A philosophy and policy that we all share is that we encourage our students to sign up for a series of classes (we offer 6 and 8 week sessions) and we share a common pricing structure for yoga classes ($48 for six week sessions and $70 for eight week sessions).
-We welcome students to join mid-session for a pro-rated fee of $12 per class for the classes remaining in the session.
+A philosophy and policy that we all share is that we encourage our students to sign up for a series of classes (we offer 6 and 8 week sessions) and we share a common pricing structure for yoga classes ($75 for eight week sessions).
+We welcome students to join mid-session for a pro-rated fee of $13 per class for the classes remaining in the session.